USTC-HIlab/MPTM/README.md

 (3)Suggest correct spellings of queries

-BANNER
+BANNER：
-BANNER [22] is an open-source, executable survey of advances in biomedical named entity recognition, and intended to serve as a benchmark for the text mining field.
+BANNER is an open-source, executable survey of advances in biomedical named entity recognition, and intended to serve as a benchmark for the text mining field.
 Please download the source code of BANNER from http://banner.cvs.sourceforge.net /banner/ and compile the code into a jar package by Apache Ant tool.